 You and your doctor should work together to develop a personalized follow-up care plan.
 Be sure to discuss any concerns you have about your future physical or emotional health.
 ASCO offers forms to help keep track of the treatment you received and develop a survivorship care plan when treatment is completed.

 The next section in this guide is Survivorship.
 It describes how to cope with challenges in everyday life after a brain tumor diagnosis.
-Or, use the menu to choose another section to continue reading this guide.
+You may use the menu to choose a different section to read in this guide.